 I clearly labeled everything in the bins so things are simple to find, and simple to put away.
 I may have gotten a little label crazy, but did I mention how much I love my label maker?

 2. We use the straws often for smoothies, but I have always just thrown the package from the store in the cupboard.
 I pulled out a mason jar from another cupboard, slapped a label on it, and voila!
 A much more lovely and functional straw holder.

-I also moved a few of the candle holders down to that level so they could actually stand straight up, and Sophia’s tithing and savings jars are now there (they had been living on the kitchen window sill).
-The other girls keep their tithing and savings in envelopes taped to the cupboard doors, but Sophia made her jars in Primary at church a few months ago and now uses those instead of envelopes.
+I also moved a few of the candle holders down to that level so they could actually stand straight up, and my youngest daughter’s tithing and savings jars are now there (they had been living on the kitchen window sill).
+The other girls keep their tithing and savings in envelopes taped to the cupboard doors, but she made her jars in Primary at church a few months ago and now uses those instead of envelopes.

 3. Some of the Scentsy bars had been previously stuffed in a kitchen drawer, while the rest were all over the top shelf of this cupboard.
 I threw out a few that had seen better days (or scents I ended up hating), and put the rest into one of my new small baskets.
 I slapped a label on it, and now all my Scentsy bars live on the top shelf.

 4. I take a ton of vitamins and supplements and prescription medication.
 At least, I should be, and I do when I remember.
 So, I used one of the small baskets to put my whole regimen into.
 It will make it so much easier because before I was always rummaging around looking for the freaking Vitamin D and only finding Vitamin every other letter of the alphabet.
 And, believe me, I need my Vitamin D. Now I know right where to find it.